-The Utah Division of Multicultural Affairs has compiled policy resources and information to help communities get engaged civically and be aware of Legislative Session activity that impacts multicultural communities and equity-related issues.
+The Utah Division of Multicultural Affairs has compiled policy resources and information to help communities get engaged civically and be aware of Legislative Session activity that impacts multicultural communities.

 Our Policy Priorities